anttiluode/CognitiveAtlasStudio/README.md

 pip install matplotlib networkx tkinter
 ```
 Does use Triton Monkeypatch, which may turn out to be a pain in the ass
 to install as I have it.
+You guys might have to drop things to ai and ask it to make things
+work for you.

 ### GPU Requirements
 - CUDA-compatible GPU recommended for real-time performance